DaaN88/C/Collats conjecture/README.md

 Strange algorithm.

-Consider an algorithm that takes a positive integer as input number n.
+Consider an algorithm that takes a positive integer as input number <code>n</code>.
 If n is even, then the algorithm divides it by two, and if it is odd, then cuts by three and adds 1.
 For example, for n = 3 we get the following subsequence:
 3 -> 10 -> 5 -> 16 -> 8 -> 4 -> 2 -> 1

 Remarks: